LibraryCarpentry/lc-git/episodes/05-github-pages.md

 ### Setting up a GitHub page

-Now we're all persuaded of how awesome GitHub pages are (or you've identified some fatal flaws in my reasoning) it would be useful to try playing around with some things we can do with GitHub pages.
+Now we're all persuaded of how awesome GitHub pages are (or you've identified some fatal flaws in my reasoning), it would be useful to try playing around with some things we can do with GitHub pages.
 This will help us cement what we have learned in the previous hour and may help spark discussion for the last section of this session.

-### Exercise - contributing to a GitHubb pages site
+### Exercise - contributing to a GitHub pages site

 To practise using Git, GitHub pages and Markdown we can contribute to a GitHub pages site.
 This page is currently very bare but we can change that by making some pull requests and suggesting changes.

 #### pull-request (slightly easier way)
 1. Navigate to the https://github.com/davanstrien/week-three-library-carpentry
 2. Click on 'fork' repository.
 You will then be asked to choose where to 'fork' your repository.
 3. Once we have our own fork, we can edit files directly from the GitHub site.
 This is a good chance to practise some markdown syntax.
 You can preview how it will look before you commit changes.
-N.B. this is 'gGitHub' flavour of markdown; there are slight differences between different 'flavours'.
+N.B. this is 'GitHub' flavour of markdown; there are slight differences between different 'flavours'.
 4. Once we have done this, we can commit our changes.
 5. If we've made some changes which we think would be worth adding to the original site, then we can create a pull request.
 This slightly confusing terminology basically means you are asking the owner of the original source if they would like to add (pull) some of your changes into their version.
 6. Click on compare changes.
 This will show you if there are any differences between the two versions you have.
 From here we can make a pull request.